bboesl-research/applied-acoustics/SFAI/README.md

-# SFAI Bode Data Processing and Peak Analysis
+# Swept Frequency Acoustic Interferometry (SFAI) Bode Data Processing and Peak Analysis

 This workflow processes frequency-domain magnitude data collected using the Bode Analyzer for SFAI analysis.
 The notebooks are intended to be run sequentially: